Royal Canadian Air Cadets: White Webbing

 The Remembrance Day poppy is authorized to be worn on all uniforms from the last Friday of October until Remembrance Day (November 11th).
 The poppy is to be worn on the top centre of the rank tab of the field training uniform and on the left pocket flap of the shirt and left chest of the jacket and all-season coat.

 Insignia Badges

 Insignia Badges worn by Air Cadets show rank, qualifications, and achievements.
-They are usually placed on the uniform and recognize a cadet’s skills and progress within the program.
+They are usually placed on the uniform and recognize a cadet's skills and progress within the program.

 Proficiency Insignia

 Insignia Badges worn by Air Cadets indicate rank, qualifications, and achievements.
-These badges recognize a cadet’s skills and progress within the Royal Canadian Air Cadets program and are displayed on the uniform in designated positions.
+These badges recognize a cadet's skills and progress within the Royal Canadian Air Cadets program and are displayed on the uniform in designated positions.
+The fitness badge has been on hold from being awarded due to the evaluation of the badge.
+The Fitness badge can still be used on C3s to any cadets awarded the badge before the hold.